firebase/firebase-ios-sdk/ZipBuilder/README.md

 ## Carthage

-Carthage binaries can also be built at the same time as the zip file by passing in `-carthage true` as a command line argument.
-This will result in a folder called "CarthageOutput" at the root where the zip directory exists containing all the zip files necessary for distribution.
+Carthage binaries can also be built at the same time as the zip file by passing in `-carthagePath
+<path_to_json_files>` as a command line argument.
+This directory should contain JSON files describing versions
+and download locations for each product.
+This will result in a folder called "carthage" at the root where the zip directory exists containing all the zip files and JSON files necessary for distribution.

 ## Debugging